no0g/no0g.github.io/assets/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. -->
+is intended to be used for a short summary. --> Experienced cybersecurity leader with achievements as SOC Lead and Head of Presales, R&D. Strengthened digital security through vigilant operations, driving innovation, and client-focused solutions.
+Led cross-functional teams, optimized processes, and converted complex concepts into actionable strategies for defense and revenue growth.
-SOC Lead and Security Analyst with certifications for both Blue Teaming and Red Teaming.
-Experienced with SIEM, Security Operations, Penetration Testing engagement, Incident Handling, Security Policy and IT security in general.

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
+### <span>Head of Presales, Research, Development, and Deployment, Protergo</span> <span>Aug 2023 -- Present</span>

+ - Led a high-performing team of researchers and developers to deliver innovative products and solutions.
+ - Oversaw market research efforts to identify emerging trends and technologies, guiding R&D initiatives and ensuring competitive advantage.
+ - Played a pivotal role in client presentations, product demonstrations, and negotiations.

-### <span>L2 Security Analyst/SOC Team Lead, Protergo</span> <span>Apr 2022 -- Present</span>
+### <span>Security Operation Manager, Protergo</span> <span>Apr 2022 -- Jul 2023</span>

+ - Managing Resources Maintain SOC Analyst KPI based on SLA
+ - Plan and Develop SOC-related products and processes'
  - Perform Deep Analysis with SIEM and other supporting tools (WireShark, SOCradar, VirusTotal)
  - Oversees up to 20+ clients SIEMs and T1 analysts
  - Maintaining up to 90% asset/network visibility by making sure SIEM is in good health
  - Making sure SIEM is up to date with the latest detection signature for IDS and vulnerability detection for Vulnerability Assesment
  - Provide support, technical problem solving and analysis for Enterprise XDR and Firewall solution
- - Managing Resources Maintain SOC Analyst KPI based on SLA
- - Plan and Develop SOC-related products and processes

 ### <span>Security Analyst, Protergo</span> <span>Sep 2021 -- Apr 2022</span>